whaakman/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-move-resources.md

 ## <a name="search-limitations"></a>Beperkingen voor zoeken

-U kunt meerdere resources voor zoeken in verschillende regio's in één keer geplaatst niet verplaatsen.
+U kunt verschillende zoeken resources niet in één keer verplaatsen in verschillende regio's.
 In dat geval moet u ze afzonderlijk verplaatsen.

 ## <a name="lb-limitations"></a> Load Balancer-beperkingen